Yuvaraj1Aravindan/llm/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Special thanks to the course instructor https://www.linkedin.com/in/sudarsun/ for mentoring and providing the assignments and resources for learning the fundamentals of Generative AI.
+Special thanks to the course instructor https://www.linkedin.com/in/yuvaraj-aravindan-93689a25 for mentoring and providing the assignments and resources for learning the Neural Networks.